Free Trial

 MetLife logo with Finance background

-MetLife (NYSE:MET - Get Free Report) is projected to announce its Q1 2025 earnings results after the market closes on Wednesday, April 30th.
+MetLife (NYSE:MET - Get Free Report) is expected to be posting its Q1 2025 quarterly earnings results after the market closes on Wednesday, April 30th.
 Analysts expect MetLife to post earnings of $2.04 per share and revenue of $18.06 billion for the quarter.

-MetLife (NYSE:MET - Get Free Report) last posted its quarterly earnings data on Wednesday, February 5th.
-The financial services provider reported $2.08 EPS for the quarter, missing the consensus estimate of $2.13 by ($0.05).
-MetLife had a return on equity of 20.42% and a net margin of 6.19%.
+MetLife (NYSE:MET - Get Free Report) last announced its quarterly earnings results on Wednesday, February 5th.
+The financial services provider reported $2.08 EPS for the quarter, missing analysts' consensus estimates of $2.13 by ($0.05).
+MetLife had a net margin of 6.19% and a return on equity of 20.42%.
 On average, analysts expect MetLife to post $10 EPS for the current fiscal year and $11 EPS for the next fiscal year.

 MetLife Price Performance